Physical Therapy Guide to Cervical Radiculopathy

 - Weakness in the shoulder, arm, or hand.

 - Pain that worsens with certain neck movements.
 Often looking toward the ceiling and over the shoulder causes or increases pain.

-- C5 nerve root (between cervical vertebrae C4-C5): weakness in the deltoid muscle (front and side of the shoulder) and upper arm.
+- Weakness in the deltoid muscle (front and side of the shoulder) and upper arm.

-- C6 nerve root (between cervical vertebrae C5-C6): weakness in the bicep muscle (front of the upper arm) and wrist muscles; numbness on the thumb side of the hand
+- Weakness in the bicep muscle (front of the upper arm) and muscles that extend the wrist.

-- Numbness and tingling in the back of the arm and the middle finger of the affected hand
+- Numbness and tingling in the back of the arm and the middle finger of the affected hand.

 - C8 nerve root (between vertebrae C7-T1):